bparanj/crystal/electronics/experiments/queue/series-circuit.md

 ### The Paradox of Series-Connected Current Sources

 The paradox of connecting current sources in series lies in the incompatibility of their ideal behavior.
 While current sources are designed to provide a constant current, connecting them in series creates a scenario that is inherently contradictory and problematic.
-Here’s the explanation:

 ### The Paradox